benjaminpatrickevans/FeatureSelectionWithJava/README.md

 This uses a Wrapper approach, utilising the Weka library as a classifier.

+To see how to use view the TestAll class, which guives an example of creating a new FeatureSelection object and shows how to utilise the various stopping methods.

 Datasets used for testing:

 - [WINE](https://archive.ics.uci.edu/ml/datasets/wine) (13 Features)